Archaeometallurgy

 Archaeometallurgy is the study of the past use and production of metals by humans.
-It is a sub-discipline of archaeology and archaeological science.
+It is a sub-discipline of archaeology and archaeological science that examines the relationship between human societies and metallurgical technologies throughout history.

-Uses

-Archaeometallurgical study has many uses in both the chemical and anthropological fields.
-Analysis contributes valuable insights into many archaeological questions, from technological choice to social organisation.
-Any project concerned with the relationship that the human species has had to the metals known to us is an example of archaeometallurgical study.
+The field encompasses several specializations, including metallography of finished objects, mineralogy of waste products such as slag, and manufacturing studies.
+Through chemical and anthropological analysis, archaeometallurgy provides valuable insights into archaeological questions ranging from technological choices to social organization, contributing to our understanding of how ancient societies extracted, processed, and utilized metals.

 Methods

 There are various methodological approaches to archaeometallurgical studies.
 The same methods used in analytical chemistry may be used to analyze artifacts.
 Chemical analysis methods may include the analysis of mass, density or chemical composition.
 Most methods are non-destructive in nature, such as X-ray spectroscopy, or micro-destructive (requiring removal of only a tiny portion of the sample).
 Non-destructive methods can be used on more artefacts than destructive ones, but because they operate at the surface of the metal, corrosion and other surface effects may interfere with the results.
 Options that include sampling include various forms of mass spectrometry and a variety of chemical tests.